Nikhil-Naikar/Nikhil-Naikar/README.md

 ## Key Projects 📚
 - **Web Development:**
-  * **[The Podcast Platform](https://github.com/Nikhil-Naikar/The-Podcast-Platform):** Currently building an app for hosting podcasts with AI-powered features, including text-to-multiple-voices functionality and AI-generated images, with ChatGPT integration.
+  * **[The Podcast Platform](https://github.com/Nikhil-Naikar/The-Podcast-Platform):** Currently building an app for hosting podcasts with AI-powered features, including text-to-multiple-voices functionality and AI-generated images, with OpenAI’s generative AI models (TTS & DALL·E 3).
   * **[Clock In Clock Out Web App](https://github.com/Nikhil-Naikar/Clock-In-Clock-Out):** Practiced RESTful API development by creating an application for restaurant businesses, allowing employees to easily clock in/out of their shifts and check their shift/pay history.
   * **[HNM Clothing Store](https://github.com/Nikhil-Naikar/HNM-Clothing-Store):** Developed an e-commerce website where users can browse and purchase clothes, with Python and a focus on applying good relational database design practices for MySQL.
 - **Data Science & Artificial Intelligence:**